-At the time of the incident at the Merrell-Wolff compound I was traveling with my uncle, my two brothers, a cousin, a boy around my age somehow related to my Stepmother by the name of Richard, and a kid my stepmother picked-up the tab on we called Bub President Hudson.
+At the time I was traveling with my uncle, my two brothers, a cousin, a boy around my age somehow related to my Stepmother by the name of Richard, and a kid my stepmother picked-up the tab on we called Bub President Hudson.
 The kid was the son of some movie actress my dad or uncle knew that went on-and-on continuously all day and night telling us that his mom was a spy and that she went to school with Tarzan.
-Interestingly enough, out of us all, I was the ONLY ONE Merrell-Wolff chose to guide along the path that day.

-As a young boy with no insight or knowledge into such things, although it was an uncanny experience for me, the incident soon passed from my thoughts.
-Carrying much more import at the time was the fact that my then stepmother visited the main camp area for a few days.
+During one of the summers my stepmother visited the main camp area for a few days.
 She was a beautiful woman with her hair swept up in the late 1940s fashion, sporting open toed heels and bright red nails.
 An unusual sight in any campground.

 One afternoon she pointed out a lone tree standing all by itself on the side of the mountain across the valley above the tree line.
 I had noticed the same tree many times and when she stated she was going to climb up there one day and water it.
 Thinking the tree might be a thousand years old and wondering how it ever got water in the first place, the idea intrigued me.